AlexQ6/Mern-project-part-A/README.md

   - View list of menu items, grouped by categories
   - Filterable dietary requirements
   - Cart functionality
+  - Pick collection time

 #### Nice to have feature
 - Google analytics
 - Maps API
-- search function for ordering
+- Search function for ordering

 ### Target audience

-Cafes and restaurants who need to have a up to date application that can handle the current business environment.
-Operators who want a app that can handle all key business functions so it can abide by covid protocols.
+- Young people, professionals and families that want to save time by ordering online.
+- Enjoy freshly baked goods and well prepared meals using fresh ingredients
+- Dislikes using clunky technologies

 ### Tech stack